tonivecina/android-clean-architecture/README.md

 For example, if the activity or fragment contains buttons and this buttons needs to define actions, we will use OnClickListener.
 Please, don't include this implementation directly in Activity or Fragment class.
 We create new class and file as service and this interface will be included here.

-This is an example of LoginFragment of the capture on top.
+This is a simple example of LoginFragment:

 ```android
 public class LoginFragment extends Fragment {